The 15 Best Hotels in the World for Stargazing

 All of the resort’s 48 villas are single-story wooden buildings that follow the island’s traditional architecture: stone walls, white-sand gardens, and red-tile roofs.
 In the bar, you can sample traditional Okinawan rice-wine cocktails, and the swimming pool is designed to reflect the sky, at night turning into a stargazing float pool.

 Hoshinoya Taketomi Island also hosts a nighttime ritual movement program year-round called “Tinnu Deep Breathing,” where participants practice stretching exercises under the stars and moon before going to bed.
-During the summer, the activity takes place at the beach.
 You can also take a traditional wooden sabani boat out to sea to watch the sunset from the water.
+From $265

 Courtesy of Northern Lights Ranch

-Above the Arctic Circle in Finnish Lapland, Northern Lights Ranch was designed to offer convenient access to the night sky and Northern Lights via Kittilä Airport 18 miles away.
+Above the Arctic Circle in Finnish Lapland, Northern Lights Ranch was designed to offer convenient access to the night sky and the aurora borealis via Kittilä Airport 18 miles away.
 Located just north of the ski resort village of Levi, the ranch sits within an area that’s far away from light pollution.

 Mt.
 Cook Lakeside Retreat